 Suddenly the back seat seems like a much better if not particularly comfortable option.
 Mind you at least we’re not walking or on a bike, but they seem fearless, so good on them.

 There used to be a single track road here to cross the “mountain” and depending on the day (even or odd) you could only go in one direction, so you had to plan your border crossing carefully!
-Now there’s a marvellous new road opened up and traffic can flow in both directions.
+Now there’s a marvelous new road opened up and traffic can flow in both directions.

 We arrive in Myawaddy, the Burmese border town just before noon and change all our remaining kyat into dollars – as the only options as Singaporean dollars or Euros, not Thai Baht.